 America’s bail system is disastrous and immoral.
 If you’re accused of a crime, your bail amount shouldn’t be based on your ability to pay, which is a rule of our current system.
 Instead, it must be based on whether you’re a danger to our community, or a risk of fleeing.

 Currently, America’s bail system forces people with very little money to stay in jail, sometimes for months or more at a time.
 Until these Americans go to trial and plea — often to crimes they didn’t commit — they can’t leave jail.
-If you aren’t a threat to our community, nor a risk of fleeing, it’s ridiculous to make you sit in jail for months waiting to see a judge, meanwhile risking losing your job, your home, or your family simply because you can’t afford to pay bail.
+If someone is not a threat to the community, or at risk of fleeing, it’s ridiculous to have them sit in jail for months waiting to see a judge, putting them at risk of losing their job, their home, or their family, simply because they cannot afford to post bail.

 Ending Private Prisons For Profit

 It’s time for America to eliminate private prisons for profit, once and for all.
 Private prisons make money from prisoners, and treat them inhumanely.
 They cut corners everywhere from safety, to food — even foregoing blankets — just to increase their profits.
 The Obama administration already eliminated private prisons, but the Trump administration brought them back.
 America needs to end private prisons for profit, once and for all.

 Police need to stop shooting first and asking questions later.
 It’s long past time we train our police officers to de-escalate more, and use weapons less.
 Police have a very tough job, regularly dealing with people who are mentally ill, intoxicated, or angry.
 However, de-escalation training is less than 10% of a police officer’s curriculum, while weapons training is more than 50%.
 This needs to be reversed.

 When a woman is sexually assaulted, it’s very courageous and important for her to report that crime.
 Our current reporting system is broken and demeaning, hurts women victims, and discourages reporting of crimes.